pl3onasm/Functional-programming/thompson/README.md

 # The Craft of Functional Programming

-This folder contains my exercises and solutions from *The Craft of Functional Programming* by Simon Thompson.
+This folder contains my solutions to all exercises from *The Craft of Functional Programming* by Simon Thompson.

+It is not necessary to install the code provided for the book to work through the exercises, but should you want to do so, the instructions are provided below.

 ## Setup